alanbanks229/GeoNewsApp/readme.md

 GeoNewsApp folder:
 `chmod +x export_keys.sh`
 `source ./export_keys.sh`
+If you experience errors with the script, such as 'bad interpreter' or 'command not found' it is possible the EOF markers has been changed if converting between Unix to Windows.
+An example easy fix is to use a program like Notepad ++ to open the script, and look at the bottom right corner where you'll see an OS reference.
+Change this to Unix if you're running this from Linux.
+Alternatively, you can manually export the keys that you see in the script:
+$ export GOOGLE_API_KEY=<add google key>
+$ export BING_API_KEY=<add bing key>

 If you do not do the above steps, users will encounter a 500 error due to exceptions raised by 'views.py' as the API keys won't be accessible